Project Type

 Claim supremacy in WordPress security by offering the best feature list for Solid Security.

 Boost the bottom line by offering marketable improvements to existing products and launching new ones (such as Solid Backups - NextGen), and successfully bundling them into the Solid Suite.
+This would help us compete more closely with our direct competitors like JetPack.

 Recognizing the immense scope of the project and the tight deadline, our team made a crucial strategic decision early on: to prioritize speed-to-market over launching a new, in-depth user research effort for the initial brand identity.